 Museums and culture: 8 out of 10

 Maastricht suffers a bit from the fact it’s in the Netherlands and up against Amsterdam and Den Haag.
-However, Maastricht does have the Bonnefantenmuseum, which you can’t miss because of its design.
+However, Maastricht does have the Bonnefantenmuseum.
 The Bonnefantenmusem, designed by Aldo Rossi, is just south of the main business district.
-But you can’t miss it because of the distinctive tower that houses a restaurant and exhibition hall.
+You can’t miss it because of the distinctive tower that houses a restaurant and exhibition hall.
 Like many, many museums in the Netherlands and Belgium, it has Old Masters including Bruegel, Reubens and Germany’s rare Old Master (along with Dürer), Lucas Cranach.
-But the most interesting works are in the collection of paintings, installations and other works from regional artists along with better-known contemporary artists including Rebecca Morris.
+But the most interesting works are in the collection of paintings, installations and other works from regional artists.

 Dining and Drinking: 9 out of 10

 We love, love, love ‘t Wycker Cabinet Bistro (above) on Wyckerbrugstraat between the river and the train station.
 This place has it all … outdoor seating, a glorious interior, affordable upscale food and lots of choices for beer, wine and cocktails.
 A very polished, yet informal, place to land … if you can find a spot.
-The kids who work here are all super-friendly.
+The kids who work here are all super-friendly and prices are mid-range, with the average dinner about 30 euros.

 Ambiance and architecture: 9 out of 10.